-Are the rules laying the foundation of logic as arbitrary as rules of when and how to greet whom?
+Are the rules laying the foundation of logic social rules as arbitrary as rules of when and how to greet whom?
 Not really.
-Everything we do is confronted with resistance from the world.
+Everything we do is confronted with a resistance of the world.
 The resistance can be meagre or fierce.
-In the case of personal greetings, it is next to nonexistent, and hence we can come up with multiple ways to greet one another.
+In case of greetings, it is next to nonexistent, and hence we can come with a lot of ways how to greet each other.
 (True, once there is a way of greeting that is established as correct, there may be a social resistance to doing it otherwise, but this is a post hoc matter.)
-On the other hand, in the case of some other behavior the resistance may be so intense that there is only a single way to do it.
-(Think about a rock you want to climb - there may only be one humanly manageable path.)
-And logic is much closer to the second extreme than to the first one - the resistance, manifested in evolution, molded every language into the shape in which it has a negation, a conjunction, conditionals, quantifiers ... (more precisely it has some means that can usefully be approximated by negations, conjunctions etc. of our current artificial languages of logic).18
+On the other hand, in case of some other behavior the resistance may be so intense that there is only a single way to do it.
+(Think about a rock you want to climb - there may be only one humanly manageable path.)
+And logic is much closer to the second extreme than to the first one - the resistance, manifested in evolution, molded every language into the shape in which it has a negation, a conjunction, conditionals, quantifiers ... (more precisely it has some means that can be usefully approximated by some negation, conjunction etc. of our current artificial languages of logic).

-But what would prevent us from endorsing, say, the inference from If it rains, the streets are wet and The streets are wet to It rains?
+But what would prevent us from endorsing, say, the inference from lf it rains, the streets are wet and The streets are wet to lt rains?
 The answer is that nothing would prevent us from doing this, but it would have one of the two consequences: if the endorsement be peculiar to me, or a small minority of competent speakers, then it would simply be an error, repudiated by the majority; and if a great majority would do it, then if-then would no longer mean the same as in contemporary English.
-(It may well be the case that the general acceptance of this rule turns if-then into what in contemporary English would be expressed by only-if-then so that If it rains, the streets are wet would come to mean Only if it rains the streets are wet.)
+(It may well be the case that the general acceptance of this rule turns if-then into what in contemporary English would be expressed by only-if-then so that lf it rains, the streets are wet would come to mean Only if it rains the streets are wet.)

-However, this change of the inferential rule still comes to something reasonable; what about the choice which does not have such a reasonable outcome?
-What if we adopt, for example, a connective akin to $tonk^{19}$ that makes everything follow from everything else?
+But this change of the inferential rule still comes to something reasonable; what about the choice which does not have such a reasonable outcome?
+What if we adopt, for example, a connective akin to $tonk^{14}$ that makes everything follow from everything else?
 The answer is that if we were to do this, the resulting language would be of no use (especially from the viewpoint of GOGAR) and would very soon fade away.
-The question why do we not have a language with tonk, or more generally an "unreasonable" language, is thus like the question why do we not have knives made of cheese.
+The question why we do not have a language with tonk, or more generally an "unreasonable" language, is thus like the question why we do not have knives made of cheese.